iduarte/git-tutorial/GitHub-Workshop.md

 # 5. Check the status/names of the remote repositories already set
 git remote -v

-# 6. Push the local repository (myGitName) to the remote GitHub (master)
+# 6. Push the local repository (origin) to the remote GitHub (master)
-git push myGitName master
+git push origin master

 #################################################################
 # Other important commands: